What is PyViz, really? ¶

 - Domain-specific toolkits and analyses (not suitable for PyViz, but can be in affiliated repos)

-- Hard real-time displays (PyViz offers dynamic updates, but cannot enforce strict latency requirements)
+- Hard real-time displays (PyViz tools offer dynamic updates, but cannot enforce strict latency requirements)

 - Drag and drop visualization development (PyViz supports extensive interactivity, but does not currently have a way to build non-trivial visualizations graphically as in business intelligence apps or spreadsheets)